 What’s your culture like?

-If you are following the blogs, social media and reading the website, you already should have a flavour of what the company culture is like!
+If you are following the blogs, social media, and reading the website, you already should have a flavor of what the company culture is like!
 For example, if you are applying to AlphaSights, you should have read several of our posts in addition to the website.
 All of the content out there is designed to give candidates the best possible chance of success.
 On the employers’ end, we expect you to be prepared, so demonstrate all the time you put into preparation and ask about a specific aspect of company culture you want to know more about or follow up on a particular post you found most impactful.

 What do you do day-to-day?